Bennett Smith (shipbuilder): Family Life

 Peggy Leitch, a woman with a learning disability, was taken in by Mr. Bennett Smith from the “Poor House” as a nursemaid for his children.
 In the 1871 census, Peggy was recorded as being 65 years old and living with the Bennett, his wife Rachel, and two of their teenage children.
 Although she was still living with the Smiths in 1881, she was listed as being 70 in the census.
 Another 10 years later in 1891, she was listed as being 77.
-The inconsistencies in her reported age increases the difficulty of determining her birthday or how old she was when she passed away.
+The inconsistencies in her reported age increases the difficulty of determining her birthday or how old she was when she died.
 In that same year while Peggy, and another domestic servant, Annie Brown, were living with the Smith family, Bennett and Rachel both passed.

-Peggy was not listed in the 1901 census, and she passed away on March 3, 1901.
+Peggy was not listed in the 1901 census, and she died on March 3, 1901.
 She is buried in the Bennett Smith plot at Maplewood Cemetery without headstone.
 The Old Parish Burying Ground has a James Leich who died 6 January 1833 at the age of 64.
 Next to him was his wife, Mary Leich who died 28 May 1833 age 45.
 James and Mary could certainly have been Peggy's parents, but we do not have the documents to prove it.

 The photo we have is of Peggy walking around the town of Windsor after the Great Fire of 1897 from a newspaper article.
 It is said that her story has reached many, and when people seen it in Boston they were amazed and started chanting “Peggy!
 Peggy!
 Peggy!”